- Home

 Q. What is your practice like?

-A. Having taught for over thirty years in a Clinical Psychology Graduate program, I have utilized my group specialty practice in a number of areas: teaching (Group Dynamics, Group Psychotherapy, Advanced Group Practicum); conducting workshops nationally and internationally on various aspects of group practice; leading and co-leading consultation groups on group skills for various agencies such as the State Hospital, Prison, community mental health centers etc; and running actual therapy groups with graduate students at our training clinic.
+A. Having taught for over thirty years in a clinical psychology graduate program, I have applied my group specialty practice in several areas: teaching courses such as Group Dynamics, Group Psychotherapy, and Advanced Group Practicum; conducting workshops nationally and internationally on various aspects of group practice; leading and co-leading consultation groups on group skills for agencies such as state hospitals, prisons, and community mental health centers; and facilitating therapy groups with graduate students at our training clinic.

 Q. What did you learn about yourself and your practice while doing board certification?

-A. Who knew that an examination could cause such anxiety!
-Still, I genuinely valued the time and effort I put into studying for all phases of the ABPP Group Credential from the books, chapters, and articles I read to broaden my knowledge base, to a thorough review of the extant graduate texts available.
-I rounded out my knowledge base to include concepts I had not allowed myself the luxury of studying when in graduate school.
-I was able to deconstruct a particular group, which I had videotaped for part of the exam, to pin point more accurately what processes worked, and which ones were not effective.
+A. Who knew that an examination could cause such anxiety?
+Still, I genuinely valued the time and effort I invested in preparing for all phases of the ABPP group credentialing process—from the books, chapters, and articles I read to broaden my knowledge base, to a thorough review of existing graduate texts.
+I expanded my understanding to include concepts I had not had the opportunity to study in graduate school.
+I was also able to deconstruct a particular group I had videotaped for the exam, allowing me to identify more accurately which processes were effective and which were not.

 Q. What might you consider doing differently based on what you learned?

-A. I will never again bypass the pre-group interview as it caused such havoc when the actual therapy group was underway.
+A. I will never again bypass the pre-group interview, as doing so caused significant challenges once the actual therapy group was underway.

 Q. Do you see yourself in a different light for having completed the board certification process?

-A. Yes, I am proud of myself for enduring the anxiety of being evaluated by my much-esteemed group peers.
+A. Yes, I am proud of myself for enduring the anxiety of being evaluated by highly esteemed group peers.

 Q. What motivated you to seek board certification in Group psychology?

-A. My group colleagues urged me to be one of the founding members of the Group Psychology Specialty, which meant I needed to hustle in order to be one of the first 30 people to sit for and hopefully pass the Group ABPP.
+A. My group colleagues encouraged me to become one of the founding members of the Group Psychology specialty, which meant I needed to act quickly to be among the first 30 individuals to sit for—and hopefully pass—the Group ABPP examination.

 Q. Having attained board certification, looking back, what was your greatest misconception about the ABPP or the credentialing process?

-A. I believe I was so anxious about being evaluated by my peers, that I didn’t relax enough to enjoy the true colleagueship they were clearly offering me during the exam process.
+A. I believe I was so anxious about being evaluated by my peers that I did not relax enough to appreciate the true collegiality they were offering during the examination process.

 Q. What was the most challenging/interesting/surprising aspect of the board certification process?